Bulgaria’s capital Sofia: Mayor Fandakova is facing protests

 Sofia.
 What a wonderful name for a city.
 Located in Western Bulgaria, at the foot of the Vitosha mountain range, it is home to more than 1.26 million people.
-One them is Mayor Yordanka Fandakova.
+One of them is Mayor Yordanka Fandakova.
 The 55-year old is a member of GERB, the conservative party of Prime Minister Boiko Borissov.

 Under her watch, Sofia has become one giant construction site.
 These are the reasons: